fustilio/wordnet-playground/wn-ts-web/docs/REACT_INTEGRATION.md

 This guide provides comprehensive patterns and examples for integrating `wn-ts-web` into React applications, including OPFS optimization and state management.

+> Note: Run `wn-ts-web` inside a Web Worker.
+This keeps SQLite/OPFS and heavy operations off the UI thread.
+You can use plain Workers or libraries like Comlink to simplify messaging.

 ## Table of Contents

 1. [Basic React Hook Pattern](#basic-react-hook-pattern)